MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/subscription-vending-product-lines.md

 ### Manage different application environments (dev/test/prod)

-Another common question we get from platform teams within organizations is how should they handle different application environments for application teams as part of their subscription vending processes and implementations.

-We have existing guidance covering this article in the [Environments, subscriptions, and management groups section of Manage application development environments in Azure landing zones](/azure/cloud-adoption-framework/ready/landing-zone/design-area/management-application-environments#environments-subscriptions-and-management-groups).
+Organizations need to handle different application environments for application teams as part of their subscription vending processes and implementations.
+There is existing guidance covering this topic in the [Environments, subscriptions, and management groups section of Manage application development environments in Azure landing zones](/azure/cloud-adoption-framework/ready/landing-zone/design-area/management-application-environments#environments-subscriptions-and-management-groups).
 However, you should provide flexibility to allow application teams to manage their differing application environments (dev/test/prod) when delivering their application in the way the desire.

-Some Azure services provide native features to aid with this article within a single instance of a resource, which lives in a single Azure subscription, such as Azure App Services with its Deployment Slots feature.
+Some Azure services provide native features to aid with environment isolation within a single instance of a resource, which lives in a single Azure subscription, such as Azure App Services with its Deployment Slots feature.
 In this example, forcing application teams to use separate subscriptions doesn't allow the application teams to take advantage of the full feature set of the services provided by Azure.
 It can also increase costs to deliver their application, including operational and maintenance overhead.

 ## Common Product Lines for Subscription Vending

 Now that you understand that platform teams must provide multiple types and styles of Azure Subscriptions (product lines) to the consumers of their Azure platform.
-Below are several common product lines that are used across many of our customers across industries and countries/regions.
+What follows are several common product lines that can be used across industries and countries/regions.

-By providing these common subscription vending product lines for platform teams as a baseline, they can provide multiple options out of the box to their consumers, meeting the "prioritize customers" platform engineering principle from day one.
-This provides their internal customers the freedom they require to deliver their workloads and services, while being governed by the Azure platform, via the use of Azure Landing Zones [design principles](https://aka.ms/alz/design/principles) and [design area recommendations](https://aka.ms/alz/design/areas).
+These common subscription vending product lines should be used by platform teams as a baseline.
+They can provide multiple options out of the box to their consumers, meeting the "prioritize customers" platform engineering principle.
+This provides their internal customers the freedom they require to deliver their workloads and services, while being governed by the Azure platform, via the use of Azure landing zones [design principles](https://aka.ms/alz/design/principles) and [design area recommendations](https://aka.ms/alz/design/areas).

 > [!NOTE]
 > These are only examples and should be used as a starting point for organizations.
 They can of course be customized and expanded to cater to the needs of each organization.